 - To preserve their original purpose, thresholds for regulatory accommodations and exemptions based on asset size and transaction volume should be continually reviewed and adjusted upward as community banks consolidate and the average asset size of banks increases.

-Regulatory and paperwork requirements impose a disproportionate burden on community banks and diminish their ability to attract capital, support the credit needs of their customers, serve their communities, and contribute to their local economies.
+Regulatory and paperwork requirements impose a disproportionate burden on community banks and diminish their ability to attract capital, support the financial needs of their customers, serve their communities, and contribute to their local economies.
 Large banks have larger, dedicated legal and compliance staff and can more easily absorb regulatory costs.
-Credit unions and other nonbank institutions that perform “bank-like” functions and offer comparable bank products and services are not subject to the same taxation, laws and regulations as community banks.
+Credit unions and other nonbank institutions, such as industrial loan companies and fintech companies, that perform “bank-like” functions and offer comparable bank products and services are not subject to the same taxation, laws and regulations as community banks.
 This uneven playing field places community banks at a competitive disadvantage and inhibits their ability to serve their customers and their communities.
 In addition, unreasonable regulatory requirements serve as a barrier to entry for investors who might otherwise contemplate the formation of de novo banks.
-Without the entry of de novo banks to offset consolidation, the industry has become progressively more concentrated to the detriment of all borrowers.
+Without the entry of a sufficient number of de novo banks to offset consolidation, the industry has become progressively more concentrated to the detriment of all borrowers.

 Staff Contacts: Brian Cooney and Chris Cole